MasterFacilityList/mfl_admin_docs/docs/03_chrio.rst

     :scale: 100%
     :alt: Update user detail

-Listing Rejected Community Health Units
+Viewing Rejected Community Health Units
 ++++++++++++++++++++++++++++++++++++++++
 Rejected CHUs can be viewed by clicking on the ``Rejected Units`` tab from the side bar.